 A DUI charge is serious.
 It can be an overwhelming and stressful situation for anyone.
 However, when that DUI charge is paired with an injury charge, it can result in life-altering consequences if not defended aggressively.

 According to California Vehicle Code 23153, a California DUI with injury is defined as driving under the influence and causing bodily injury to anyone other than yourself as a result.

-If you have been charged with a DUI causing injury, we recommend that you speak with an Experienced DUI Attorney as soon as possible.
-Call us now at (650) 204-3879 to discuss possible defense strategies for your situation.
+If you have been charged with a DUI causing injury, we recommend that you speak with an experienced DUI attorney as soon as possible.

 A DUI with injury is considered a wobbler offense.
 This means that it can be charged as a misdemeanor or as a felony.
 This depends on the circumstances surrounding the case, including past DUI convictions.

 The offense could be charged as a felony if the following factors exist:

 - Prior felony DUI conviction for an offense within the past 10 years;

 - Three prior DUI convictions for offenses within the past 10 years;

 - Causing serious bodily injury to anyone other than the driver.